mellcky/smart-nutrition/README.md

 # Smart‑Nutrition 🍏

-**Smart‑Nutrition** is a modern mobile/web application that empowers users to effortlessly track their daily food intake, monitor nutrient consumption, receive meal-plan suggestions, and interact with an AI nutrition assistant for personalized guidance.
+**Smart‑Nutrition** is a modern mobile application that empowers users to effortlessly track their daily food intake, monitor nutrient consumption, receive meal-plan suggestions, and interact with an AI nutrition assistant for personalized guidance.

 ---